netdata/netdata/docs/dashboard/import-export-print-snapshot.md

 node running Netdata.
 Or, you can create a print-ready version of your dashboard to save to PDF or actually print to paper.

 Snapshots can be incredibly useful for diagnosing anomalies after they've already happened.
-Let's say Netdata triggered a warning alarm while you were asleep.
-In the morning, you can [select the timeframe](https://github.com/netdata/netdata/blob/master/docs/dashboard/visualization-date-and-time-controls.md) when the alarm triggered, export a snapshot, and send it to a
+Let's say Netdata triggered a warning alert while you were asleep.
+In the morning, you can [select the timeframe](https://github.com/netdata/netdata/blob/master/docs/dashboard/visualization-date-and-time-controls.md) when the alert triggered, export a snapshot, and send it to a

 colleague for further analysis.